 Bill Goerl, author of Wheels of Gold, shares his expertise about how to start a limousine business.
 He explains what steps to take to get started, buying the vehicles that you’ll need, services that offer maximum profit, how to market your limo business, and more.
 [17 min.]

-Tell us a little bit about your experience in the limousine business.
+Tell us a little bit about your experience in the limo business.

 I’d been introduced to the limousine industry when I was about 17 years old taking my mom’s friends to the airport when I was on a break from school, and I discovered that I really enjoyed interacting with the passengers and found it enjoyable because I enjoy driving and finding out about people’s vacations and their travels and I just branched it off into starting my own business, and I worked my way through college doing that.
 After four years of college I realized that a career in electrical engineering just wasn’t for me, and I should kind of follow what I enjoyed doing, and that was transportation.

 Give us kind of an overview of the limousine industry.

 When most people hear that term they think of stretch limousines taking proms, weddings, funerals, but it’s come a long way in the past 20 years.
 It really got off the ground back in the 1980’s, with Wall Street booming and people started taking out their clients to restaurants and had big expense accounts, and it was the “in” thing to take a limo out on a Friday night or Saturday night just for no reason at all, and it has changed, but not just being a special occasion or a wedding, it’s your average person that would just take a limo out and just enjoy the evening as opposed to going on a weeks vacation, they’ll just have a nice night out on a Saturday or something like that, and it just turned into commonplace for any special occasion.